-- Individual interviews are arranged to help you to select the student you want to undertake your project.
+- Individual interviews are arranged to help you to select the undergraduate you want to undertake your project.

-- Contracts, which include Health and Safety issues, are then issued for acceptance by both the organisation and the student.
+- Contracts, which include Health and Safety issues, are then issued for acceptance by both the organisation and the undergraduate.

-- Immediately before starting, or at the start of the project, your STEP student will attend a pre-project induction day provided by STEP and the Department to prepare them for his/her project.
+- Immediately before starting, or at the start of the project, your Step undergraduate will attend a pre-project induction day provided by Step and the Department to prepare them for his/her project.

-- The Department will pay for your student weekly and upon completion of the programme invoice you for the training allowance.
+- The Department will pay for your undergraduate weekly and upon completion of the programme invoice you for the training allowance.

-- A review session provided by STEP and the Department is carried out midway through the project when all the participating students are provided with any additional support needed to complete their project.
+- A review session provided by Step and the Department is carried out midway through the project when all the participating undergraduates are provided with any additional support needed to complete their project.

-- At the end of the project, students produce reports of their work and present their achievements to a panel of judges at a Final Presentation Competition.
-The winner of the local competition and the host organisation will be invited to attend the high profile Regional and, possibly, National STEP finals.
+- At the end of the project, undergraduates produce reports of their work and present their achievements to a panel of judges at a Final Presentation Competition.
+The winner of the local competition and the host organisation will be invited to attend the high profile Regional and, possibly, National Step finals.

 How much will it cost?

-Students receive a weekly training allowance of £240 per week, which is free of National Insurance and Income Tax contributions.
-Therefore, the average cost to your organisation for an undergraduate working full-time on an eight-week project will be £1,920.
+Undergraduates receive a weekly training allowance of £256 per week, which is free of National Insurance and Income Tax contributions.
+Therefore, the cost to your organisation for an undergraduate working full-time on an eight-week project will be £2,048.

 What happens next?

-- you will be contacted by the STEP Consultant and the Department to discuss your business needs in more detail before agreeing on a feasible project to be undertaken by a STEP student.
+- You will be contacted by the Step Consultant and the Department to discuss your business needs in more detail before agreeing on a feasible project to be undertaken by a Step undergraduate.

-- STEP will then match your requirements and the range of skills and expertise available within the database of registered students.
+- Step will then match your requirements and the range of skills and expertise available within the database of registered undergraduates.